 FFMC is a key component of the Canadian inland freshwater fish supply chain and is managing the unparalleled impact of the COVID-19 pandemic on its operations, profitability and liquidity.
 FFMC's revenues are dependent on the food service industry.
 Analysts have concluded that the restaurant, hospitality and food service industry are among the most severely impacted sectors of the economy affected by the COVID-19 pandemic.
 Full economic recovery for the food service industry continues to be slow, lagging well behind most other sectors.
 Many rules and regulations affecting restaurants and food service outlets remain in place, limiting their ability to sustain financially viability.
-Concerns persist regarding the impact of the second wave of COVID-19 that many areas of the world are currently experiencing - that could be particularly devastating to economic recovery and the food service industry.
-In light of the ongoing uncertainty regarding the COVID-19 pandemic, the full extent and duration of its impact on FFMC remains unknown.
+The impact of the second wave of COVID-19 that many areas of the world are currently experiencing has contributed to a slower economic recovery in the food service industry.
+In light of the ongoing uncertainty regarding the COVID-19 pandemic and distribution of COVID-19 vaccines, the full extent and duration of its impact on

+FFMC is difficult to quantify.
 FFMC cannot fully predict the full impact or the timing of when economic conditions will improve.
 FFMC is closely monitoring the impact of COVID-19 on its operations and the impact on its stakeholders including fishers, customers and employees.
 FFMC is complying with government directives and prioritizing the health and safety of its employees.